electricsquare/information-theory/presentation.md

 ::: notes

-We are going to delve into some probility basics.
+We are going to delve into some probability basics.

-Bear with me as this is imporant to understand, I'm going to go over this thoroughly as it helps a lot.
-But if you do get lost, I will stick to intuitive explenations for the rest of the talk.
+Bear with me as this is important to understand, I'm going to go over this thoroughly as it helps a lot.
+But if you do get lost, I will stick to intuitive explanations for the rest of the talk.

+Information Theory is *defined by* probability, because as we will discover, information *is* entropy *is* randomness.

 :::